KirstyGos/Predicting_Stock_Prices/README.md

 Another common technical indicator is the relative strength index (RSI).
 This is defined by:

+RSI = 100 - 100/1+RS
+RS = average gain over n periods/average loss over n periods

 The n periods is set in talib.RSI() as the timeperiod argument.

 A common period for RSI is 14, so we'll use that as one setting in our calculations.

+## Create features and targets
+We almost have features and targets that are machine-learning ready -- we have features from current price changes (5d_close_pct) and indicators (moving averages and RSI), and we created targets of future price changes (5d_close_future_pct).
+Now we need to break these up into separate numpy arrays so we can feed them into machine learning algorithms.

+Our indicators also cause us to have missing values at the beginning of the DataFrame due to the calculations.
+We could backfill this data, fill it with a single value, or drop the rows.
+Dropping the rows is a good choice, so our machine learning algorithms aren't confused by any sort of backfilled or 0-filled data.
+Pandas has a .dropna() function which we will use to drop any rows with missing values.